ibm-cloud-docs/appid/ts_saml.md

 * Verify that App ID configure to sign the authentication request by setting the `signRequest` parameter to `true` by using the [set SAML IdP API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Identity%20Providers/mgmt.set_saml_idp).
 You can check to see if your authentication request is signed by looking at the request URL.
 The signature is included as a query parameter.
 For example: `https://idp.example.org/SAML2/SSO/Redirect?SAMLRequest=request&SigAlg=value&Signature=value&RelayState=token`

 * Verify that your identity provider is configured with the correct certificate.
 To obtain the signing certificate check the App ID metadata XML file that you downloaded from the App ID dashboard.
-Ensure that you define the key as `<KeyDescriptor use="signing">`.
+Ensure that you use the key with `<KeyDescriptor use="signing">`.

 * Verify that your identity provider is configured to use `` as the signing algorithm.